How Cheap Internet Access Could Be SpaceX's Secret Weapon

-Elon Musk's company is once again launching — and landing — rockets
+Elon Musk's company is once again launching — and landing — rockets+ READ ARTICLE

 Elon Musk is not one to let setbacks slow him down, even when setbacks involve the explosion of a rocket containing cargo precious to fellow tech billionaire Mark Zuckerberg.
 As of this week, SpaceX, where Musk is CEO, is back in the business of launching rockets.
 And Musk is pushing ahead on his outsize ambitions for the company.